raymondji/commitstack/README.md

 ## How does it work?

-When working with Git we tend to think in terms of branches as the unit of work, and Gitlab/Github both tie pull requests to branches.
+When working with Git we often think in terms of branches as the unit of work, and Gitlab/Github both tie pull requests to branches.
 Thus, as much as possible, commitstack tries to frame stacks in terms of "stacks of branches".

 However, branches in Git don't inherently make sense as belonging to a "stack", i.e. where one branch is stacked on top of another branch.
 Branches in Git are just pointers to commits, so:
 - Multiple branches can point to the same commit